-Watch the video where we will perform a basic host scan, find out whether it is behind a firewall and what services are running on it.
+Watch the above video in which we perform a basic host scan.
+Find out whether it is behind a firewall and what services are running on it.

-In the following steps we will look into the exposure of networked devices from a security point of view.
-We will see the exposure of services on a server with and without a firewall and discuss the security implications which that could have.
+Over the next few steps, we take a look at the exposure of networked devices and services on a server, both with and without a firewall, and discuss the security implications this could have.

 We will use Nmap – a network scanner capable of discovering running hosts and services on a network.
 At this point, we will only use its basic functionality and will explore it in more detail in later modules.
 In the meantime you can find more about it at the Nmap website.